cloudfoundry/eirini-release/scf/README.md

       # set to false if you don't want Eirini to create ingress rules for apps
       use_app_ingress: true

-      # use Bits-Service as image registry
-      use_bits_service_registry: true

     secrets:
       NATS_PASSWORD: changeme